burakozpoyraz/Advanced-Encryption-Standard/README.md

 - **InvMixColumns:** Multiplication of a 4x4 matrix by Inverse MixColumns matrix.
 - **AES_Decrypt:** Decrypts an encrypted 4x4 matrix with the aid of the same key that is used for encryption.
 - **DecryptMessage:** Decrypts an encrypted message with the aid of the same key that is used for encryption.
+- **HexMatrixToBitArray:** Converts a 4x4 hexadecimal matrix to 128-length bit array.
+- **BitArrayToHexMatrix:** Converts a 128-length bit array to hexadecimal matrix.
+- **Channel:** Makes a bit array erroneous given a specific bit error rate (BER).
+- **TestChannel:** Tests if *Channel* matrix outcomes a bit array with given BER or not with a certain number of iterations.
+The more iterations, the closest BER to the given value.
+- **IsFrameErroneous:** Checks if a 4x4 matrix is exactly equal to another 4x4 matrix.

 ## Message Encryption
 This a method to encrypt a message via AES algorithm.
 Here is the encryption and decryption processes of this algorithm: